 A tapered leader starts thick in diameter at the butt section and slowly becomes thinner and thinner toward the end with a smaller diameter.
 This taper allows your fly to turn over for better fly presentation when you lay your cast down and reduces the leader’s visibility to the fish you’re targeting.

-You can opt to make your own tapered leader or buy a ready-made tapered monofilament nylon leader that has been tapered chemically.
+You can opt to make your own tapered leaders or buy a ready-made tapered monofilament nylon leader that has been tapered chemically.
 The advantage of a ready-made tapered monofilament nylon leader is that there will be no knots or weak points.

 How to make a tapered leader – short version

-Take the heaviest monofilament for the butt section, which is what you’ll tie to your fly line to, and the next heaviest, so 20 and 15lb if you have the material mentioned above.
+Take the heaviest monofilament for the butt section, which is what you’ll tie to your fly line, and the next heaviest, so 20 and 15lb if you have the material mentioned above.
 Pull out about 3ft of both and tie them together with a blood knot.
 Now grab the 10lb and tie about 2ft of it onto the 15lbs, and repeat this step again with the 6lb tieing it onto the 10lb.

 Test all your blood knots so you know they are strong and trim them down.
 Now add UV glue to each of the blood knots and leave them in the sun to cure.
 Job done!